 - Lentil dal with brown rice and steamed greens

-For more recipes that highlight plant proteins, check out “Role Reversals” in the October 2006 archives.
+For more ideas that highlight plant proteins, check out “Role Reversals”.